Home cleaning and the NDIS.

 Whether the NDIS will cover the cost of cleaning depends on your individual circumstances.

 If you are unable to carry out cleaning tasks because of your disability, and your needs are considered “reasonable and necessary”, you may be able to pay for household cleaning from your NDIS funding.

 A reminder that a support is considered reasonable and necessary if it is related to your disability and support needs, and will help you live an ordinary life.
-More on that here.
+More on that What is “reasonable and necessary”?

 Note that the NDIS does not cover the costs of professional trade services such as electrical services and plumbing.

 Home cleaning is a household task under the “Assistance with Daily Life” category within the NDIS Core supports budget.